buddha-dharma/website/user/pages/sidebar/sidebar.en.md

 ##### About Buddha Dharma
 The Buddha-Dharma website is an open source project for meditators and dharma practitioners to exchange [resources](/resources) and to [talk about practice](/community).

-If you are a developer you can help us improve this website [visit us on Github](https://github.com/buddha-dharma).
+If you are a developer you can help me improve this website [visit us on Github](https://github.com/buddha-dharma).
 ##### Other Languages
 <a href="/de">Deutsch</a>